silentmatt/expr-eval/README.md

 Constant     | Description
 :----------- | :----------
-E            | The value of `Math.E` from your JavaScript runtime Pi           | The value of `Math.Pi` from your JavaScript runtime true         | Logical `true` value false        | Logical `false` value
+E            | The value of `Math.E` from your JavaScript runtime PI           | The value of `Math.PI` from your JavaScript runtime true         | Logical `true` value false        | Logical `false` value

 Pre-defined constants are stored in `parser.consts`.
-You can make changes to this property to customse the constants available to your expressions.
+You can make changes to this property to customise the constants available to your expressions.
 For example:

     var parser = new Parser();